PayString/rfcs/src/spec/payid-discovery.md

    array will contain only the link relations related to PayID Discovery.

 ## PayID Discovery with Default Template
-  Suppose Alice, as in the example above, wishes to send a friend some XRP from a web-based wallet provider that Alice has an account on.
+  Imagine Alice, as in the example above, wants to send a friend some XRP from a web-based wallet provider that Alice has an account on.
 However, in this example, let's assume that the PayID Alice is wanting to pay doesn't support "interactive" PayID discovery (i.e., the receiver's server doesn't